 (Photo credit: @halifax_hoboken)

 There’s just nothing better than dining on the waterfront and eating fresh seafood.
-Halifax has a number of delish seafood dishes, many that are perfect for a clam holiday celebration.
+Halifax has a number of delish seafood dishes, many of which are perfect for a clam holiday celebration.
 Don’t miss the showstopping Seafood Tower appetizer – great to share with friends.

 Il Tavolo | 700 Clinton Street